What is secure multi-party computation?

 Stated more abstractly, this is equivalent to the problem of “securely” comparing two numbers a, b where a is held by Alice and b is held by Bob.
 Over the past few years, there has been significant algorithmic progress that now enables this technology to be practically studied.
 For instance, the first protocol to implement Yao’s millionaire problem could compare two 32-bit values in about 1 second.
 In 2021, state-of-the-art protocols can compare two 32-bit values in about 1 microseconds, about 6 orders of magnitude faster.

 Evolution of Secure Multi-Party Computation

 More generally, tremendous research progress has been made over the years in secure computation of arbitrary functions (including emerging applications such as machine learning) and two of the important known theoretical results are (1) it is possible to securely compute any function with any number of parties assuming secure point-to-point communication channels and (2) it is possible to mis-trust all other participating parties and still compute a function securely.

 These affirmative results have led to an interest in this technology.
 A number of works address challenges in bridging the gap between theoretical results and practical applications.
-A few of these practical applications are described below:
+A few of these practical applications of secure multi-party computations are described below:

 - In 2017, it was used by the Boston Women’s Workforce Council to compute statistics on the workers compensation in Boston.
 Due to privacy concerns, companies provided their data only because of the use of MPC.
 This application helped uncover the wage-gap between men and women in a manner that did not compromise the privacy of individual compensations.